+Results:

-Results: Data handling and laboratory projects will have a results section.
-Critical review projects should also have a results section, which can be a concise text summary and table of the results of the studies appraised (additional tables/data can be placed in the appendix to reduce word count).
+Data handling and laboratory projects will have a results section.
+Critical review projects should also have a results section, which may be a concise text summary and table(s) showing the study attributes/characteristics and results (e.g. using CONSORT checklists).
+Additional text summaries can be placed in the appendix to reduce word count.